grandeurkoe/python-flask-web-development-projects/README.md

 - Click the "Show Me!" button to navigate to the cafes webpage.
 - Click "return to index page" link to navigate to the Coffee and Wi-Fi homepage.
 - Use the "/add" route to navigate to the add webpage.
+- Click "See all cafes" link to navigate to the Coffee and Wi-Fi homepage.
 - Fill Cafe form and click "Submit" button.
+- On clicking "Submit" button,  append new cafe details (obtained from Cafe form) to "cafe-data.csv" and redirect to cafes webpage.
+- - Use the "/cafes" route to navigate to the cafes webpage.

 ![Coffee and Wi-Fi](coffee-and-wifi/coffee-and-wifi.gif)